SAFEGUARDING

 The prime areas of learning form the essential foundations for healthy development and future learning.
 Once a solid start has formed within the prime areas we continue to build upon these skills, opening to explore more learning opportunities within the specific areas of learning.

 These 7 areas are the basis for our curriculum.
 Careful thought is given to inform our enabling environments (indoors and outdoors), to provide resources, activities and learning opportunities to meet each child’s unique requirements.
 Ofsted call this ‘curriculum’.
-Our curriculum is very flexible and responsive to follow children’s interests and those totally unplanned learning opportunities that sometimes come out of the blue, such as it unexpectedly snowing or finding a bird egg in the garden.
+Our curriculum is very flexible and responsive to follow children’s interests.

 • Playing and exploring